AeroRAG: Structured Multimodal Retrieval-Augmented LLM for Fine-Grained Aerial Visual Reasoning: Experiments

 \subsection{Experimental Setups}

-\textbf{Datasets.} We used three real-world datasets in the experiments.
+\textbf{Datasets.} We evaluate our approach on three datasets collected from real-world settings.
 (1) AUG Dataset ~\cite{aug} comprises 400 aerial urban images captured from a top-down perspective.
 Characterized by densely packed, small objects and intricate relationship patterns, it is a challenging resource for research.
-The dataset encompasses 77 object categories and 63 relationship types, with an average of 63 objects and 42 relationships per image.
+The dataset contains 77 object categories and 63 relationship types.
+On average, each image includes 63 objects and 42 relationships.
 (2) Visual Genome (VG) dataset ~\cite{vg} comprises 108,077 images, predominantly from a first-person perspective.
 This viewpoint results in prominent foreground objects and significant size variations based on distance, enhancing scene depth and realism.
-With an average of 38 objects and 22 relationships per image, we utilize the VG-150 subset~\cite{vg150}, which includes the 150 most frequent object categories and 50 predicates, to mitigate sparsity in less common classes.
+We employ the VG-150 subset~\cite{vg150} to reduce the sparsity of rare classes.
+This subset contains the 150 most frequent object categories and 50 predicates, and it averages 38 objects and 22 relationships per image.
 (3) VQAv2 dataset~\cite{vqav2} serves as a comprehensive benchmark for evaluating general VQA capabilities.
 It consists of 265,016 images, with each image accompanied by at least three questions.
 Aligning with our framework's focus on fine-grained perception and spatial reasoning, we specifically evaluated question subsets targeting existence, quantification, and localization.

 \textbf{Implementation Details.} We train the SGG model for 20 epochs using the Adam optimizer with a learning rate of 0.001.
 The training is conducted with a batch size of 64 on a machine equipped with 2 $\times$ NVIDIA RTX 3090 GPUs.
 For inference, the model is deployed on a server with 8 $\times$ NVIDIA RTX 3090 GPUs.